Windswept-Horizons/wish_clear-redm-cache/README.md

 3) Unzip the folder.
 4) Go into the folder.
 5) Then double click "wish_clear redm cache_nui".
+6) Select the option you need.
+7) Reboot your PC.
+8) Done!

 DISCLAIMER:
 This BAT file will only work if your RedM is installed on your C-drive in the default location.